 Is SparkPeople good for weight loss?

 Yes, SparkPeople is good for weight loss.
-And for most people, the service should provide the amount of information needed to make healthier choices.
+For most people, the service should provide the amount of information needed to make healthier choices.
 From fixing your diet to spending more time exercising, it’s a positive program to shed some pounds.

 Is SparkPeople free?

 Yes, the SparkPeople app is free.
-And a lot of the services and information on the website are available with the free account.
-But for some advanced features, you’ll have to upgrade to a paid account.
+Many of the services and information on the website are available with the free account, but for some advanced features, you’ll need to upgrade to a paid version.

 What are SparkPoints?

-SparkPoints are a reward system that allocates points when you achieve certain goals.
+SparkPoints are a reward system that allocates points when you achieve specific goals.
 These points claim to serve as a reward system where you can trade them for different badges of achievement.

 Does SparkPeople work with fitness trackers?

 Yes, SparkPeople works with fitness trackers.
-And this seems to be one of the main attractions that users in the community find helpful to lose weight.
-It should help you get a better idea of your actual calorie intake and output.
+This seems to be one of the main attractions that users in the community find helpful in losing weight.
+It should help you better understand your actual calorie intake and output.